WienerTakesAll/WienerTakesAll/README.md

 ## Controls

 All controls can be controlled by an Xbox controller.

+- Right trigger to go forward
+- Left trigger to brake
+- Left stick to turn

 Alternatively, they can also be controlled by keyboard controls as well.

  - Player 1 WASD